The Search for Stability: Learning Dynamics of Strategic Publishers with Initial Documents: Introduction

+This contrasts with the linear ranking function, which applies a linear transformation (with the slope as a hyperparameter) to the publishers' \emph{linear relative relevance}—defined as the difference between a publisher's proximity to the information need and the average proximity of their competitors.
+For this family of ranking functions, we prove the convergence of \emph{any} better response dynamics to a stable state using a potential function argument (Theorem \ref{theorem: linear potential}).
+We also provide a detailed equilibrium characterization and welfare-in-equilibrium analysis under the linear ranking function, utilizing its convenient theoretical properties (Theorem \ref{theorem: linear single pne + dominant}, Lemma \ref{lemma: linear PNE} and additional discussion in Appendices \ref{ape: euclidean norm} and \ref{ape: lin analysis}).
+Lastly, we show that it is impossible to design a valid ranking function by taking a non-linear transformation of the linear relative relevance, which justifies our design choice of linearity (Theorem \ref{theorem: linear only simplex}).

+Our theoretical analysis is followed by a rigorous empirical evaluation of all three ranking functions in terms of users' and publishers' welfare.\footnote{Code and results are available in \url{https://github.com/ireinman/The-Search-for-Stability}.} We perform comparisons both between ranking families and within ranking families.
+Our empirical analysis demonstrates how the instability of the PRP ranking function harms its performance compared to the alternatives we suggest.
+While indeed there are no theoretical guarantees for the softmax function, we empirically show it is stable--in the sense that learning dynamics converge in almost any instance--and hence manages to surpass the PRP in terms of users' welfare.
+This underscores the practical effectiveness of the softmax ranking function.
+Additionally, we show an inherent trade-off between publishers' and users' welfare and provide a means for a system designer to control it through hyperparameter tuning.

-The rest of the paper is organized as follows: in section 2 we review related work in the field of strategic information retrieval.
-Section 3 provides preliminary definitions and results from game theory, which will be used throughout the paper.
-In section 4 we discuss our novel game-theoretic model.
-Section 5 provides an analysis of learning dynamics in our model, and discusses the stability of different ranking schemes.
-In section 6 we provide experimental results of simulating learning dynamics under the different ranking schemes.
-We then conclude in section 7.
-All proofs, as well as additional details regarding the experimental environment, are deferred to the appendix
+\paragraph{Paper organization} In \S\ref{sec: related work} we review related work in the field of strategic information retrieval. \S\ref{sec: preliminaries} provides preliminary definitions and results from game theory.
+In \S\ref{sec: the model} we discuss the publishers' game model. \S\ref{sec: ranking functions} provides a theoretical analysis of learning dynamics in our model, and studies stability under different ranking schemes (PRP, softmax, and linear).
+In \S\ref{sec: empirical} we provide experimental results of simulating learning dynamics under the different ranking schemes.
+We then conclude and present future work directions in \S\ref{sec: discussion}.
+The Appendix includes further theoretical developments, additional empirical results, and proof segments omitted from the main article.

-\section{Related work}
+\section{Related Work}